Create dataframe

 df2

 This notation also supports selecting columns by the range and using the negative operator to remove columns by range.
-In the following example, removes all rows between 2
+In the following example, remove all rows between 2 and 4 indexes, which ideally remove columns pages

 , names